MBTI, Socionics & Jungian Psychology Through an NT, Cognition-First Lens

 Instead of fanboy typing or blind worship, we treat these as living case studies: patterns to observe, question, and compare.
 It’s a fun way to sharpen your eye for type, notice real-world nuances, and spot both the strengths and blind spots of each personality style on the big stage.

-What Personality Type Was Kurt Cobain?
-A Scentless Apprentice
+What Personality Type Was Einstein?
+A Shocking Observation

 Jungian Archetypes & Beyond